ovh/docs/pages/public_cloud/public_cloud_network_services/configuration-04-update_subnet/guide.en-gb.md

 ---
-title: Update a subnet options
+title: Update a subnet properties
-excerpt: Find out how to update the options of an existing subnet
+excerpt: Find out how to update the properties of an existing subnet
 updated: 2024-01-19
 ---

 ## Objective

-This page explains how to update the options of an existing subnet.
+This page explains how to update the properties of an existing subnet.
 This can be needed if you want to comply with the pre requisites to be able to use the Public Cloud Gateway : have a gateway IP defined in your subnet.
-For this example, we will use a private network and a subnet with the following attributes :
+For this example, we will use a private network and a subnet with the following properties :
 - CIDR 10.1.0.0/16
 - DHCP enabled with allocation pool on the global range
 - No gateway IP